 Research suggests that hypnotherapy can be an effective way of managing pain, chronic pain, and surgery-related pain and anxiety.

 When you are under hypnosis you focus on relaxation and letting go of distracting thoughts.
 This temporarily tunes out the conscious part of your mind, opening you up to the power of suggestion.
 At this point, your hypnotherapist can make suggestions to encourage pain relief.
 Most hypnotherapists will also give post-hypnotic suggestions, allowing you to carry out self-hypnosis after the end of your sessions.

 Here hypnotherapist Lin Debarr leads a self-hypnosis session to help lower pain levels so you can relax more easily (please note that this recording may not be suitable if you have hydrophobia - fear of water).

 Rather than convincing you that your pain doesn't exist, hypnosis for pain aims to manage any fear and anxiety you may have relating to your pain.
 It also helps to reduce stress and relax the nervous system to help it become less reactive to pain.

-Hypnosis for pain also refocuses your mind away from the pain and onto something more pleasant.
+Hypnosis for pain relief also refocuses your mind away from the pain and onto something more pleasant.
 For example, many hypnotherapists will ask you to imagine that you're somewhere nice, like a beach.
 Using visualisation techniques you may be asked to describe the place in more detail.
-Thinking about what the sea looks like, the warmth of the sun and the feeling of sand between your toes will help to distract you from your pain.
+Thinking about what the sea looks like, the warmth of the sun and the feeling of sand between your toes can help to distract you from your pain.